BlockchainCommons/Research/papers/bcr-2023-006-envelope-attachment.md

 ```
 Bytes(16) [
-    isA: Seed
+    'isA': Seed
-    hasName: "Dark Purple Aqua Love"
+    'hasName': "Dark Purple Aqua Love"
-    note: "This is the note."
+    'note': "This is the note."
 ]
 ```